rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 ---
-title: Making Changes to Code
+title: Tracking Changes to Code
 date: 2020-06-12
 weight: 30
 description: >
   All the planning has now come to this, it is time to change code, what happens now?
 The clearest evidence of a rookie team is the lack of a Version Control (VC) system.
-Your VC will keep your code in a single place complete a complete history.
+Your VC will keep your code in a single place where EVERYBODY CAN FIND complete with a complete documented history of all changes.
 ---

-We are going to start working through a typical light weight workflow.
-The most important part of **any** software development workflow is a **version control system** aka _VC_ or _VCS_.
+It fritens me to be introduced to a software project that has a single copy in the developers folder, or worse developers and users are manually copying folder of complex gathers of code.

+If you are working like this STOP!

+> Start using Version Control NOW!

 Done correctly, your VC will track _every change_ to your source code with clear well written summaries (logs) of the problem that was solved.

+Version Control (VC) have been around since the 1970's at least.
+RCS, CVS, SVN and lot's of clunky and lame pay versions.
+Now we have GIT.

 ### Git for Version Control